UEFA Nations League | 03/20 19:45 | 3 | Italy vs Germany | - | View | |

 In October 2021, Italy participated in the UEFA Nations League Finals as hosts, and lost the semi-final against Spain, 2–1 at the San Siro.
 This match meant the end of the record 37 game unbeaten run and the first defeat for Italy in more than three years.
 Four days later, Italy won the third-place play-off, 2–1 against Belgium.
 On 15 November, Italy drew 0–0 with Northern Ireland in their final 2022 World Cup qualifying Group C match and finished in second place, two points behind Switzerland.
 On 24 March 2022, Italy lost 1–0 in the semi-final of the play-offs against North Macedonia which was their first ever world Cup qualifying defeat at home, therefore, failing to qualify for the World Cup for a second consecutive time.
 On 1 June, Italy took part in the CONMEBOL–UEFA Cup of Champions match, rebranded as the 2022 Finalissima, losing 3–0 against defending Copa América champion Argentina.

 On 26 September 2022, Italy qualified for the 2023 UEFA Nations League Finals after beating Hungary 2–0 in Budapest.
 On 15 June 2023, Italy played the semi-final against Spain, losing 2–1.
 Three days later, Italy won the third-place final 3–2 against the Netherlands.
-Mancini's stay on Italy's bench ended two months later following his resignation, with Luciano Spalletti being chosen in his place.
+Mancini's stay on Italy's bench ended two months later following his resignation.

-As of September 2023, Spalletti led the team in the last six games of Euro 2024 qualifying, and Italy managed to achieve direct qualification to the European Championship.
+Luciano Spalletti was chosen as the new coach, and as of September 2023 he led the team in the last six games of Euro 2024 qualifying, managing to achieve direct qualification to the European Championship.
 Italy were eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland.